hse-project/rfcs/rfcs/hse/0001-configuration-refactor.md

 - Remove notion of workload profiles
 - Allow configuration only at call-site with opportunity for extension that can be exposed by application developers to end users
+- Allow HSE logs and KVDB logs to go to the same location

 ## Non-Requirements